B1nus/numple/README.md

 >=
 ```
 ## Keywords
 All keywords are reserved.
-This means that you cannot name a function or number by any of the below:
+You are not allowed to name a function or number by any of the below:
 ```
 if
 or
 not
 and
 else
+where
 return
-where
 load
 ```
 # Hmm... it seems that we're missing some features?